yufeng97/COMP90024-CCC-notes/README.md

         - To achieve consistency, Bitcoin uses a form of MVCC based on proof-of-work (which is a proxy for the computing power used in a transaction) and on repeated confirmations by a majority of nodes of a history of transactions.

 #### Architecture
-1. Sharding
+1. Sharding (分片)
     - What is it?
         - Sharding is the partitioning of a database “horizontally”, i.e. the database rows (or documents) are partitioned into subsets that are stored on different servers.
         - shard: Every subset of rows
     - Number of shards
         - Larger than the number of replica